HS4.1 | From research to operations: advanced hydrometeorological forecasting and early warning at various scales and horizons

 - Development of new measurement techniques adapted to flash floods and hydro-geomorphic hazards (including in-situ sensors and remote sensing data), and quantification of the associated uncertainties.

-- Short-range rainfall forecasting adapted to heavy precipitation events, including seamless rainfall forecasting based on NWP models, nowcasts and/or ML, and representation of associated uncertainties through ensembles.
+- Rainfall forecasting adapted to heavy precipitation events, including seamless rainfall forecasting based on NWP models, nowcasts and/or ML, and representation of associated uncertainties through ensembles.

 - Understanding and modeling of flash floods, hydro-geomorphic processes and their cascading effects, at appropriate space-time scales.

-- Integrated hydrometeorological forecasting chains and new modeling approaches for flash floods and geomorphic hazards in gauged and ungauged basins.
+- Integrated hydrometeorological forecasting chains and new modeling approaches.

-- Observation, understanding and prediction of societal vulnerability and social responses to flash floods and/or hydro-geomorphic hazards.
+- Observation, understanding and prediction of societal vulnerability.

 Please check your login data.